Lill's method: Additional properties

 A solution line giving a root is similar to the Lill's construction for the polynomial with that root removed, because the visual construction is analogous to the synthetic division of the polynomial by a linear (root) monic (Ruffini's rule).

 From the symmetry of the diagram, it can easily be seen that the roots of the reversed polynomial are the reciprocals of the original roots.

 The construction can also be done using clockwise turns instead of counterclockwise turns.
-When a path is interpreted using the other convention, it corresponds to the mirrored polynomial (every odd coefficient sign changed) and the roots are negated.
+When a path is interpreted using the other convention, it corresponds to the mirrored polynomial (every odd coefficient's sign is changed), and the roots are negated.

-When the right-angle path is traversed in the other direction but the same direction convention, it corresponds to the reversed mirrored polynomial and the roots are the negative reciprocals of the original roots.
+When the right-angle path is traversed in the other direction but with the same direction convention, it corresponds to the reversed mirrored polynomial, and the roots are the negative reciprocals of the original roots.

 Finding quadratic roots using Thales's theorem

 Lill's method can be used with Thales's theorem to find the real roots of a quadratic polynomial.